s-webber/projog/README.md

 # [projog](http://www.projog.org/)

-*Prolog logic programming for the Java platform.*
+Projog provides an implementation of the Prolog programming language for the Java platform.
+Prolog is a declarative logic programming language where programs are represented as facts and rules.

 - [Frequently Asked Questions](http://projog.org/faq.html)
 - [Getting Started](http://projog.org/getting-started.html)